 The agreement must be signed by both spouses and the execution of the agreement must be completely voluntary.
 If there are any indications that one spouse was coerced, threatened, or made to sign a Postnuptial Agreement against their will, the agreement will be null.
 Equally, the Postnuptial Agreement cannot be flagrantly unfair and biased to one spouse.
 A Postnuptial Agreement that is clearly unjust to a spouse, and could potentially leave them with little to no assets or wealth, will need to be further evaluated to determine if the spouse truly did enter into the agreement voluntarily and knowingly.
 If this remains in question, the Postnuptial may not be enforceable.

-The down time now offered by self-quarantine is an opportune time to put your financial house in order.
-Now is the time to take stock of the marriage, and the route the marriage will take.
-It is important in fixing that route to address, and resolve the financial details of the marriage.
+It is important to address, and resolve the financial details of the marriage.
 It is better to plan when there is peace in a relationship than when there is anger.

 [i] Many financial commentators and writers take credit for this quote.